vetteriava/magnet/README.md

 # Magnet

-A versatile and user-friendly Python application with features like a password generator, command prompt, text editor, and more.
+A versatile and user-friendly Python application with features like a password generator, command prompt, and a text editor.
+More features coming soon.

 ## Table of Contents
 - [Getting Started](#getting-started)